imperva/dsfkit/README.md

 #### Audience

-Currently, this guide is for internal use only.
+This guide is intended for Imperva Sales Engineers (SE) for the purpose of Proof-of-Concept (POC) demonstrations and preparing for these demonstrations, aka, Lab.

-It is intended for Imperva Sales Engineers (SE) for the purpose of Proof-of-Concept (POC) demonstrations.
+It is also intended for Imperva Professional Services (PS) and customers for actual deployments of DSF.

 #### Purpose and Scope